 So, let’s apply this to running a PPC or SEM campaign now.
 I would classify all PPCs as being in one of these two PPC styles–although, of course, you, reader, still strike the perfect balance.

-One the one hand, we have Apollonian campaigns.
+On the one hand, we have Apollonian campaigns.
 This is how almost all PPCs market and position themselves.
-We are data, data, data focused.
+We are data-focused.
 We run perfectly statistically-significant multivariate testing.
-We will present you reports with lots of numbers.
+We will present reports with lots of numbers.
 The best of them add another level on top of that: we interpret and analyze the data rather than blindly follow the numbers.

 But the need for the Dionysian side to running a campaign is stronger than that.
 You need positioning concepts, you need ad concepts, you need targeting concepts, you need non-obvious ways to go after your target demographic–because the most obvious ways will–tautologically–by the most expensive since everyone under the sun and his/her brother/sister/sibling will using that method.